 A standout place for whatever style of coffee you’d like is The Workshop on Ngô Đức Kế.
 Here you can choose how you want your coffee made, and they’ll even put on a little show for you.

-Grab breakfast at Banh Mi 362 – perfect for when you have a lot of exploring to do.
-They have an array of Banh Mi fillings – from egg, omelet, chicken, pork, and a lot more.
+Grab breakfast at Banh Mi 362.
+It’s perfect for when you have a lot of exploring to do.
+They have an array of banh mi fillings, from egg, omelet, chicken, pork, and a lot more.
 Each banh mi is also filled with different vegetables to make you feel less guilty.
 They also serve drinks, but choices aren’t a plenty.

-If you still haven’t made a decision on what to get for breakfast read: http://vietcetera.com/what-local-vietnamese-eat-for-breakfast/
+If you still haven’t made a decision on what to get for breakfast read, check out our guide on what local Vietnamese eat for breakfast.

 For those who are in for a little surprise, drop by The Lunch Lady at Hẻm D Chung Cư Nguyễn Đình C. This street side lunch venue which gained a lot of popularity after being visited by Anthony Bourdain does not have a menu for you to choose from.
 You just go there, choose or be directed to a seat and wait for your food to be served.
 The main meal is noodle dish, and they will also serve you with side dishes like fresh or fried spring rolls, and prawn fritters even if you didn’t order them.
 Do remember that anything you consume is to be paid for after your meal.
 If you didn’t eat any of the side dishes, feel free to tell them.
 For 3 noodle dishes, 4 drinks, and a plate of fried spring rolls, we paid VND300,000.

 Narrowing down the food to taste and restaurant to try for lunch can be quite a struggle as Vietnamese dishes are all satisfying.
-To help you choose, read http://vietcetera.com/what-local-vietnamese-eat-for-lunch/
+To help you choose, find out what local Vietnamese eat for lunch.

 Secret Garden is another roof top restaurant and is found along Pasteur Street.
 In contrast to its name, the place isn’t that much of a secret since the food they serve here is worthy to be talked or write about.
 Aside from the delicious Vietnamese food they serve, the restaurant is decorated with local ornaments, and lanterns that get lit at night which makes it.